 We welcome all killer whale reports, but our recording forms are particularly designed for adding information about their prey species too.
-We are also interested in repeat sightings of the same individual and its associated group, as much as possible.
+We are also interested in repeat sightings of the same individual and its associated group.
 These “focal follow” observations help us estimate how much killer whales spend time in different activities (their activity budget) and how many seals may be affected as a result.
 Even when killer whales are absent, observations of their coastal habitat entered in the “effort form”, are a valuable contribution to the project.

 To submit visual observations, please read the observation protocol carefully and use the online forms to submit the data (effort form, sighting form).
 To quickly add a sighting of the same group of whales within the same day, please use the “Follow-up” form.

 If you prefer, you can also used printed forms (pdf here), but please remember to return both the consent and observation forms.
-Either 1) email pictures/scans of the filled pages to email@example.com, or 2) post to Saana Isojunno, Sea Mammal Research Unit, East Sands, St Andrews, Fife, KY16 8LB.
+Either 1) email pictures/scans of the filled pages to firstname.lastname@example.org, or 2) post to Saana Isojunno, Sea Mammal Research Unit, East Sands, St Andrews, Fife, KY16 8LB.

 Never disturb wildlife – keep your distance, use binoculars, minimize noise, and leave the animals at the first sign of disturbance.
 Know the signs; seals can be particularly vulnerable while resting on land.
 To learn more, see the Scottish Marine Wildlife Watching Code.

 Entering location information – please include location and area description, and coordinates whenever possible.
 For coordinates, feel free to use a format that works for you (such as decimal degrees, or degrees + minutes, or British grid references).
 We will convert all location data to decimal degrees (e.g., 58.64400, -3.02481).
 Coordinates in this format can be found on Google maps by right clicking the location of interest and selecting ‘what’s here?’.

 - SMRU pdf guide to identifying grey vs. harbour seals